Coronavirus outbreak: Positive cases of COVID-19 reaches 50 in seven northeast states

 Guwahati, Apr 18: The total number of positive cases of coronavirus in the northeast's seven states has now increased to 50.
 The number of cases in these states began to increase after the detection of the first case in Manipur on March 24, when a 23-year-old student who had returned from the UK was found positive.

-With 35 cases of COVID-19 in Assam, the state has the most number of patients of the coronavirus disease.
-Assam also had its first case of coronavirus on March 31.
+With 35 cases of COVID-19 in Assam, the state has the most number of coronavirus affected patients.
+Assam had its first case of coronavirus on March 31.

 Containment ops to be scaled down if no secondary coronavirus case is reported for 4 weeks